ajay333a/nrega_attendance/PRD.md

 # Attendance Download

-## Let's first create the scrit for downloading data after that lets add Streamlit UI for user interface
+## Let's first create the script for downloading data after that lets add Streamlit UI for user interface

 ### URL for direct Data
 As there was a long list pages and clicks between data and process, I will provide you with direct link, but you have edit the link at various locations and join it with the variables I give you to go to the direct Muster roll page.